Mass suicide in Demmin: Suicides

 Demmin's current chronicler, Gisela Zimmer, then 14 years old, recalls:My mother was also raped.
 And then, together with us and with neighbors, she hurried towards the Tollense river, resolutely prepared to jump into it. [...]
 My siblings [...] realized only much later that I had held her back, that I had pulled her out of what may be called a state of trance, to prevent her from jumping into the water.
 There were people.
 There was screaming.
 The people were prepared to die.
 Children were told: 'Do you want to live on?
 The town is burning.
 These and those are dead already.
 No, we do not want to live any more.'
 And so, people went mostly into the rivers. [...]
-That made even the Russians feel creepy.
+That made the Russians feel creepy, too.
 There are examples where Russians, too, tried to pull people out or hinder them.
 But these hundreds of people, they were unable to withhold.
 And the population here was extremely panicked.

 Zimmer writes that many of the dead were buried in mass graves on the Bartholomäi graveyard.
 Some were buried in individual graves at relatives' request.
 Others went unburied, as their bodies were not retrieved from the rivers.
 More than 900 bodies were buried in the mass graves; 500 of them were recorded on pages of a warehouse accountant's book converted into a death register.
 Weeks after the mass suicide, bodies still floated in the rivers.
 Clothing and other belongings of the drowned formed a border along the rivers' banks, up to 2 m wide.

 Death toll

 Focus magazine (1995) quoted Norbert Buske as saying, "We will have to assume more than 1,000 deaths."
-According to Goeschel (2009), with reference to Buske (1995), "Some 700 to 1,000 people are said to have committed suicide directly after the arrival of the Red Army;" Grashoff (2006), using the same reference, stated that "estimates of the number of suicides range from 700 to 1,200."
-Der Spiegel (2005) put the death toll at "more than 1,000."
+According to Goeschel (2009), with reference to Buske (1995), "Some 700 to 1,000 people are said to have committed suicide directly after the arrival of the Red Army"; Grashoff (2006), using the same reference, stated that "estimates of the number of suicides range from 700 to 1,200."
+Der Spiegel (2005) put the death toll at "more than 1,000".
 The NDR stated that "nearly a thousand women and children committed suicide."
 Bauer (2008) wrote that "some thousand people committed suicide, mostly by drowning."
 According to psychologist Bscheid (2009) and jurist and sociologist Volkersen (2005), it was the largest recorded mass suicide in Germany.
 Both mentioned 900 suicides.
 Rostock historian Fred Mrotzek estimated that the death toll was 1,200 to 2,500 people.
 The local cemetery recorded over 600 burials in May to July 1945.